 Hilda’s family is smarter than we are.
 They can all speak two different languages, and they can close their eyes and think about two different countries.
 They’ve been on the Ocean, and they’ve climbed high mountains.
 They haven’t got quite enough of anything.
 It makes it exciting when a little more comes!

-Immeasurably wonderful, Little Boy Brown is without exaggeration one of the loveliest picture-books of all time, with layers upon layers of meaning rediscovered with every read and each new look at François’s infinitely expressive illustrated vignettes, to which the screen does absolutely no justice.
+Little Boy Brown is immeasurably wonderful and, without exaggeration, one of the loveliest picture-books of all time — layer upon layer of meaning, discovered and rediscovered with every read and with each new look at François’s infinitely expressive illustrated vignettes, to which the screen does absolutely no justice.

 Images courtesy of Enchanted Lion Books